Serena Williams Stuns In Leggings So Tight, They Look Painted On

 Of course, everyone wants to know what this girl eats.
 Speaking to Shape, Serena revealed that her nutritional approach is a careful one.

 “I don’t snack a lot, because I didn’t grow up snacking.
 Sometimes I will but mostly I don’t.
 I do love juices and smoothies though because it’s an easy way to refuel quickly.
 And if I want more protein after working out, I can always get that balance.
 A lot of times I don’t just do juice, I do the whole thing blended to keep the fiber,” she told the health and fitness magazine.
 The star also revealed that her sports interests stretch beyond tennis.
-Serena stated that she liked basketball and soccer.
+Serena stated that she likes basketball and soccer.

 Fans wishing to see more of Serena can follow her Instagram.